menu

 From major sales accounts to fast-food workers, sales and service employees are often the backbone of the local economy.
 In the Clark Fulton West neighborhood, they truly stand out.
 NeighborhoodScout's exclusive analysis identifies this neighborhood as having a higher percentage of sales and service workers than 98.3% of all American neighborhoods.

-American households most often have a car, and regularly they have two or three.
-But households in the Clark Fulton West neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Clark Fulton West neighborhood have a highly unusual car ownership.
 20.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.4% of U.S. neighborhoods.

 Did you know that the Clark Fulton West neighborhood has more Puerto Rican and Sub-Saharan African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 32.7% of this neighborhood's residents have Puerto Rican ancestry and 11.0% have Sub-Saharan African ancestry.